Which is the Best Sugar and Which Ones Are Not Good?

 Because stevia is very sweet, you only need to use a small amount and the best thing is that it virtually has no calories.
 Just think about it: a plant sweetening your food with virtually no calories, now how good is that?!!

-Note:
+Please Note:

-• Consuming too much sugar (simple carbohydrate) can suppress the immune system from doing its job.
+• Consuming too much sugar (simple carbohydrates) can suppress the immune system from doing its job.
 It reduces the ability of white blood cells to kill germs and begins immediately after ingestion it has this effect.

 • The problem with consuming any simple carbohydrate is that it creates an insulin response that can overwork the pancreas.
 Over time, the body’s ability to handle all sugars, simple and complex, begins to weaken.